chenyin9808/Music-Database-Management-System-PostgreSQL-/README.md

 # Future Improvements

 - Develop stored procedures for common business operations.
-- Implement triggers for automatic data validation and auditing.
+- Implement triggers for automatic auditing and validation.
-- Create views for frequently used business reports.
+- Create reusable database views for reporting.
-- Optimize query performance for larger datasets.
+- Analyze query execution plans to further optimize performance.
-- Build a dashboard using Power BI or Tableau connected to the PostgreSQL database.
+- Connect the database to Power BI or Tableau for interactive dashboards.

+---

+# Project Background

+This project was originally developed as part of a graduate-level Database Systems course at Tufts University and was subsequently refactored, documented, and expanded into a portfolio project.

 ---